AntczakEI/stellarliftapp/_posts/2026-03-19-beginner-strength-program-3-days-week.md

 ## Sources and further reading

-The original program structure was retained, while its training claims were updated against current resistance-training evidence.
+The recommendations in this program are informed by current resistance-training evidence on frequency, training structure, proximity to failure, progression, and rest intervals.

 * Currier BS, D'Souza AC, Fiatarone Singh MA, et al. **American College of Sports Medicine Position Stand.
 Resistance Training Prescription for Muscle Function, Hypertrophy, and Physical Performance in Healthy Adults: An Overview of Reviews.** Medicine & Science in Sports & Exercise.
 2026;58(4):851–872.
 PMID: 41843416.
 DOI: 10.1249/MSS.0000000000003897.